-Global Youth Service Day (GYSD), April 11-14, 2014, is an annual campaign that celebrates and mobilizes the millions of children and youth who improve their communities e
+Global Youth Service Day (GYSD), is an annual campaign that celebrates and mobilizes the millions of children and youth who improve their communities each day of the

 As Global Youth Service Day (GYSD) lead agency for the District of Columbia, Serve DC engages residents with meaningful service opportunities and connects community-based organizations with committed, passionate volunteers.

 Serve DC is the DC Commission on National and Community Service, one of more than 50 State Service Commissions that administer federal Co

 The nation’s mayors are increasingly turning to national service as a cost-effective strategy to address city challenges.

 NeighborGood is a free, online District of Columbia-specific volunteer opportunity database and search engine.

 Serve DC provides free emergency preparedness training as part of its Neighborhood Corps initiative, which ensures DC residents have the skills and resources necessary to serve their communities in times of crisis.

 Serve DC is dedicated to promoting service as an innovative, sustainable solution to the challenges we face as a community and a nation.
 Serve DC encourages DC residents to get involved with service and volunteer activities around the District.